eclipse-zenoh/zenoh-plugin-ros2dds/README.md

 ## Plugin or bridge ?

 This software is built in 2 ways to choose from:
- - `zenoh-plugin-dds`: a Zenoh plugin - a dynamic library that can be loaded by a Zenoh router
+ - `zenoh-plugin-ros2dds`: a Zenoh plugin - a dynamic library that can be loaded by a Zenoh router
- - `zenoh-bridge-dds`: a standalone executable
+ - `zenoh-bridge-ros2dds`: a standalone executable

+The features and configurations descibed in this document applies to both.
+Meaning the *"plugin"* and *"bridge"*  words are interchangeables in the rest of this document.

 ## How to install it